EMac: Background

 In 1998, Apple released the iMac G3, an all-in-one computer built around a cathode-ray tube display.
 The iMac was a major success for Apple, selling more than five million units; it also sold for as low as US$799, making it the most affordable Mac model Apple offered.
 In January 2002, Apple announced a successor to the iMac G3, the iMac G4.
 This iMac was built around a floating flat-panel display, and started at a higher price than the previous generation.
 While a few models of the iMac G3 remained at lower price points, they lacked power for educational tasks like video.
 Education customers made up nearly a quarter of Apple's sales, and with Windows-based computers eating into Apple's market share of the sector, Apple consulted with educators to build a cheaper G4-powered successor for the price-conscious market.

 Apple announced the eMac on April 29, 2002, to be sold only to education markets.
 Apple had previously created education-only computer models, including the iMac predecessor Power Macintosh G3 All-In-One.
-The machine's CRT screen made it cheaper than the iMac (the most expensive configuration was still cheaper than the cheapest iMac G4), and its bulk was intended to make it more resilient to wear and tear in a school setting than the fragile hinge and flat screen of the iMac.
+The machine's CRT screen made it cheaper than the iMac G4 (the most expensive configuration was still cheaper than the cheapest iMac G4), and its bulk was intended to make it more resilient to wear and tear in a school setting than the fragile hinge and flat screen of the iMac.

-Design and release
+Design

-The eMac had a substantially similar design to the iMac G3, but featured a larger 17 in (16-inch viewable) flat-screen CRT monitor.
-The larger screen offered 40 percent more viewing area than the iMac.
-Thanks to the short-necked CRT, it took up the same space as the iMac—in fact, it was a few millimeters shorter–but also was heavier, at 50 lb.
-The computer was powered by a PowerPC G4 processor much faster than the G3-powered iMacs.
-The machine's serial number and networking identification were printed on the front of the computer behind the optical drive door to make it easier for schools to track purchases.
-RAM could be upgraded through a service hatch at the bottom of the computer.
-Apple sold a separate tilt-and-swivel stand to enable changing the viewing angle of the screen.
+The eMac has a substantially similar design to the iMac G3, but features a larger 17 in (16-inch viewable) flat-screen CRT monitor.
+The larger screen has 40 percent more viewing area than the iMac.
+Thanks to the short-necked CRT, it takes up the same space as the iMac—in fact, it is a few millimeters shorter–but also is heavier, at 50 lb.
+The computer is powered by a PowerPC G4 processor much faster than the G3-powered iMacs.
+The machine's serial number and networking identification are printed on the front of the computer behind the optical drive door, intended to make it easier for schools to track purchases.
+RAM can be upgraded through a service hatch at the bottom of the computer.
+Apple sold a separate acrylic tilt-and-swivel stand to enable changing the viewing angle of the screen.